Please contact a GDA agent for information.

 Steve’s unique perspective of life as the President’s son encompasses a broad range of fascinating

-Steve was 18-years-old and thrust into ten Secret Service agents as constant companions
+He was 18 years old and having 10 Secret Service agents as constant companions.

 His father’s leadership in taking over the reins of the presidency following the resignation of